thu-pacman/GraphPi/README.md

  Schedule(const Pattern& pattern, bool& is_pattern_valid, int performance_modeling_type, int restricts_type, bool use_in_exclusion_optimize, int v_cnt, unsigned int e_cnt, long long tri_cnt);
 ```

-For `performance_modeling_type`, 0 means not use performance modeling; 1 means using GraphPi's.
+For `performance_modeling_type`, 0 means not t use performance modeling; 1 means to use GraphPi's performance modeling.

-For `restricts_type`, 0 means not use restricts; 1 means using GraphPi's.
+For `restricts_type`, 0 means not to use restricts; 1 means using GraphPi's restriction generator.

-`v_cnt` means number of vertices, `e_cnt` means number of edges, `tri_cnt` means numnber of triangles.
+`v_cnt`, `e_cnt` and `tri_cnt`  mean the number of vertices, edges and triangles of the input graph respectively.

 And you need to use variable `pattern` defined in the step 1.

-So if we want to use GraphPi's performance model and restricts without inclusion-exclusion optimize, you should run like this :
+So if we want to use GraphPi's performance model and restrictions without inclusion-exclusion optimization, you should run like this :

 ```cpp
 int performance_modeling_type = 1;